 The Sands Capital six investment criteria tend to lead us to businesses that are innovators or vital facilitators of change in industries undergoing significant transformation.
 Zoetis is one of many portfolio businesses that create impact by addressing at least one major social or environmental challenge identified by the United Nations Sustainable Development Goals (SDGs).
 The efforts described here that Zoetis has undertaken support SDG 3, Good Health & Well-Being; SDG 5, Gender Equality; SDG 12, Responsible Consumption and Production; SDG 13, Climate Action; and SDG 15, Life on Land.

 The business profiled was selected based on its reported alignment with one or more U.N.
 Sustainable Development Goals.
 The views expressed are the opinion of Sands Capital and are not intended as a forecast, a guarantee of future results, investment recommendations, or an offer to buy or sell any securities.
 The views expressed were current as of the date indicated and are subject to change.
 This material may contain forward-looking statements, which are subject to uncertainty and contingencies outside of Sands Capital’s control.
 Readers should not place undue reliance upon these forward-looking statements.
+All investments are subject to market risk, including the possible loss of principal.
 There is no guarantee that Sands Capital will meet its stated goals.
 Past performance is not indicative of future results.
 A company’s fundamentals or earnings growth is no guarantee that its share price will increase.
 The specific securities identified and described do not represent all of the securities purchased, sold, or recommended for advisory clients.
 There is no assurance that any security will continue to be owned by Sands Capital.
 You should not assume that any investment is or will be profitable.
 Company logos and website images are used for illustrative purposes only and were obtained directly from the company websites.
 Company logos and website images are trademarks or registered trademarks of their respective owners and use of a logo does not imply any connection between Sands Capital and the company.
 GIPS® Reports and additional disclosures for the related composites may be found at https://www.sandscapital.com/GIPS-Report.
 PT# 20210360

 As of October 1, 2021, the firm was redefined to be the combination of Sands Capital Management, LLC and Sands Capital Ventures, LLC.
-The two investment advisers are combined to be one firm for GIPS® purposes and are doing business as Sands Capital.
+The two investment advisers are combined to be one firm and are doing business as Sands Capital.
 Sands Capital operates as a distinct business organization, retains discretion over the assets between the two registered investment advisers, and has autonomy over the total investment decision making process.